rycon/playwright/readme.md

 It's best to keep configuration details with one file, and in this case it's the config.ini file.
 I've borrowed a config loader from a tutorial I found, and it works how I envisioned.

 ## UI Automation
+UI Automation is where I have the least amount of experience.
+I have a good understanding of the approach, and I know how to inspect a webpage to get the elements to use.
+I also have some experience with XPath, but from my understanding XPath should be used if no other locator type can be used.

-I will be using the website https://www.automationexercise.com/ for my UI Automation.
+I will be using the website https://www.saucedemo.com/ for my UI Automation.
 I have never used this site to test before, and it looks useful at first glance.

+I'm use the Page Object Model (POM), where the page elements are in a separate file from the test code.
+This is done for the same reason as having the API automation code and test data separate.
+All tests reference the locators from one place, which allows updates in one place, rather than all tests.

 ## API Automation
 I will be using restful-api.dev for my API automation, I got the idea for my utils from a framework I've used in the past, and wrote them from memory or by googling.